-The residential building industry in Massachusetts is getting ready for a new set of changes in the Building Code.
-The final draft of the Ninth Edition is out and awaiting final public comments before adoption and enforcement begins.
-The concurrency period will end on January 1st, 2018.
+The residential building industry in Massachusetts is ready for a new set of changes in the Building Code.
+The concurrency period ended on January 1st, 2018.

-In the meantime, the Eighth Edition of the Residential Building Code, which consists of the 2009 International Residential Code (IRC) with the Massachusetts Building Code (780 CMR) amendments, is in effect.
-The Ninth Edition will be based on the 2015 International Residential Code (IRC) with new amendments.
+The Ninth Edition is based on the 2015 International Residential Code (IRC) with new amendments.
 The International Building Code (IBC) is the base code for all other building uses NOT relating to residential use, and its changes are beyond the scope of this article.

 The Home Builders and Remodelers Association of Massachusetts has tabulated the changes and commented on cost effects expected from the IRC and the Massachusetts amendments.
 Here is a summary of what can be expected and how the new code might change the costs.